 Important Questions to Ask Yourself When You're Short On Writing Time

-There comes a time when you need to take a step back and evaluate how much time you're spending on tasks that you don't want to do or that aren't making you money.
+When we're short on writing time, eventually we need to consider how much time we're spending on tasks that we don't want to do or that aren't making us money.
 We all need money and we need to be responsible so that we're able to pay for the things that we have, whether it is the mortgage for our house or a dinner out.

 But are you doing too much?